 The south side of the mountain is remote, with few trails and steep slopes.
 I had the displeasure of getting lost in this area, and it took me two hours and a lot of cuts of my legs to get back to anywhere where a trail or road could be found to take me back to the trailhead parking area.

 Getting ThereFrom Reno, take 395 South to the Mount Rose Highway (rt.
 431).
-Once on 431, take it to the west for 6.3 miles to the north entrance of Galena Creek County Park.
-You can park here, and walk towards the woods where a wide trail takes you up to the Jones Creek/White Creek loop.
+Once on 431, take it to the west for 6 miles to the north entrance of Galena Creek County Park.
+Don't take the lower trailhead.
+Park at the further trailhead up and find the dirt road towards Jones Creek/White's Creek.
+The road becomes a wide trail that takes you up to the Jones Creek/White Creek loop.

 A slight, unmaintained trail winds up towards Chocolate Peak.
 You shouldn't rely on the trail, since it is fades in and out.
 Simply walk up the open areas up the hillside, and follow the trail when you can.
 After about a 1/2 mile, you head into some trees and a small sub-alpine forest.
 Once you get out of the woods, you will see the summit to your left.
 You only have about 325 feet and 3/10ths of a mile to go.
 At the summit, you have a great view of the east side of Mount Rose and Church Peak, as well as Slide Mountain.
 You can see the City of Reno and all its Casinos below.
 You cannot see Lake Tahoe.